nanvel/blog/2023/12/software-design.md

 Projects have to make pragmatic trade-offs.

+> The design is the code, and the code is the design.
+The design is how it works.
+> Knowing the best code design comes through quick experimental models using an agile discovery process.
+>
+> Implementing Domain-Driven Design by Vernon Vaughn

 ## Layered achitecture

 - Data access layer (infrastructure layer) - also includes integration with the various external information providers